tsdiokno/abl/content/posts/roma-3.md

 [^7]: But if by my lie God’s truth abounds to his glory, why am I also still being judged as a sinner?

-[^8] At bakit hindi na lang natin sabihin, tulad ng ibinibintang ng ibang tao ng ipinangangaral daw namin, "Gumawa tayo ng masama para magudulot ito ng kabutihan"?
-Karapat-dapat silang hatulan!
+[^8] At bakit hindi na lang natin sabihin, tulad ng ibinibintang ng ibang tao ng ipinangangaral daw namin, "Gumawa tayo ng masasamang bagay para magbunga ito ng kabutihan"?
+Hatol sa kanila ang dapat.

 [^8]: And why not say, just as some people slanderously claim we say, “Let us do what is evil so that good may come”?
 Their condemnation is deserved!